 You have to assume every person you interview has the technical skill to do the job.
 Once past the traditional human resources gate-keeper by the time you meet a candidate they have the skills.

-When assessing a potential hire, technical skill should not bias your decision, but compliment decisions on how the hire wire integrate to your need, how they will fit in within a team, and how they meet your organization’s culture requirements.
+When assessing a potential hire, technical skill should not bias your decision, but compliment decisions on how the hire solves your need, how they will fit in within a team, and how they meet your organization’s culture requirements.

 Technical Skill Still